ElektraInitiative/libelektra/doc/tutorials/merge.md

 The current list of strategies are:
 >preserve							the merge will fail if a conflict is detected
 >ours									the merge will use our version during a conflict
->theirs									the merge will use their version during a conflcit
+>theirs									the merge will use their version during a conflict
 >base									the merge will use the base version during a conflict

 If no strategy is specified, the merge will default to the preserve strategy as to not risk making the wrong decision.